Self-Isolation: How to Buy Your Medication Safely Online

-If you or anyone you live with feel unwell, stay at home.
-Don’t go to the shops or pharmacy, or even a walk in the park.
+If you or anyone you live with feels unwell, stay at home.
+Don’t go to the shops or pharmacies, or even a walk in the park.

 Currently, the majority of GPs in the UK are not seeing people face-to-face but instead consult via phone or a video call.

 If you are feeling unwell, but need to either pick up repeat prescriptions or get medication for new conditions, you can call your local pharmacy and ask if they can deliver your medication to your door.